-Keep in mind that a bank may limit the amount of items you can keep in a safe deposit box, based on their value.
-There may be other restrictions as well, like rules against keeping explosives and anything illegal in the box you’re renting out.
+Keep in mind that a bank may limit the number of items you can keep in a safe deposit box, based on their value.
+The rental agreement will specify restrictions as well, like rules against keeping explosives and illegal drugs in the box you’re renting.

 What should not go in a safe deposit box

 Avoid storing items you might need on short notice or in an emergency in your safe deposit box.
-You also avoid storing items that aren’t typically needed on short notice, but your inability to retrieve them would cause significant problems.
+You should also avoid storing items here that aren’t typically needed on short notice but your inability to retrieve them would cause significant problems.